clnsmth/geoenvo/docs/source/dev/design.rst

 Overview
 --------

-The goal of this project is to unify diverse, heterogeneous datasets through a shared environmental context, supporting global dataset integration and collaboration.
+The goal of this project is to resolve geographic locations, expressed as geometries, to environments and their descriptive properties.
 To achieve this, we have established a set of functional and non-functional design requirements.

 Design Requirements
 -------------------